heytulsiprasad/alert-me-google-meet/README.md

 ## How to install the latest version?

-First off, download `alert-me-v0.1.0.zip` asset from the [releases](https://github.com/heytulsiprasad/alert-me-google-meet/releases) section.
+First off, download latest zip asset from the [releases](https://github.com/heytulsiprasad/alert-me-google-meet/releases) section.

 Once downloaded, unzip the file and open Google Chrome.
 You can go inside **Menu > More Tools > Extensions** or visit `chrome://extensions`.
 Then toggle the **Developer Mode** button.